renderedtext/semaphore-docs-new/source/docs/docker/continuous-delivery-google-container-registry.md

 [setting up continuous integration for a Docker project on Semaphore](/docs/docker/setting-up-continuous-integration-for-docker-project.html) for more information.

-Configuring your project as a **Docker** project will enable you to set up Docker registry integrations in project add-ons.
+Configuring your project as a **Docker** project will enable you to set up Docker registry integrations in project settings.

 By adding the Google Container Registry integration, you will be able to **push** and **pull** images effortlessly, without having to worry about authentication.